Second-best foreign coaches will make us second best and not the best, says Gopichand | Sports-Games

 ''In India, we have no such professional approach in terms of coaching.
 So far things have been done is a makeshift arrangement looking for immediate upcoming sporting events.

 ''We're hiring coaches for a period of time, or for a particular tournament.
 We don't have that critical mass, or that kind of ecosystem in our country, where we can truly say that even the people from other countries can come to India for coaching and training.''
-PTI AT APA AT AT
+The High Performance coaching programme is set to run over a six-month duration.
+It will have seven modules with around 250 top coaches of SAI forming the core group of nurturing the best sports talent in the country as coaches.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)